ittner/signal-sticker-tool/README.md

     pip3 install signal-sticker-tool

 This assumes pip3 is installed and configured.
-You may also want to install in an isolated virtual environment, with:
+You may also want to install in an isolated virtual environment with:

-    python3 -m my-venv
+    python3 -m venv my-venv
     . my-venv/bin/activate
     pip install signal-sticker-tool